Skip to main content

 Written by Jeffrey Mo

-Updated over a week ago
+Updated over 4 months ago

-The North American Industry Classification System (NAICS) is used by the United States, Mexico and Canada to help identify industry performance and forecast economic conditions.
+The North American Industry Classification System (NAICS) is used by the United States, Mexico, and Canada to help identify industry performance and forecast economic conditions.

 NAICS

-The NAICS is an abbreviation from the North American Industry Classification System.
+The NAICS is an abbreviation of the North American Industry Classification System.
 The NAICS are standard codes assigned to business sectors and industries that can be used for statistical purposes in classifying businesses for collecting, analyzing, and publishing data related to the United States economy.

 NAICS history

 NAICS was adopted in 1997 to replace the Standard Industrial Classification (SIC) system.
-This was a joint effort between the United States, Mexico, and Canada to allow for a better comparability in business statistics among the North American countries.
+This was a joint effort between the United States, Mexico, and Canada to allow for better comparability in business statistics among the North American countries.

 Finding your NAICS code

-You can search for your business NAICS code by entering keywords or the 2-6 digit code.
+• You can search for your business NAICS code by entering keywords or the 2-6 digit code.

 Why do I need a NAICS code?